 A lot of people fail to see any reason they should bid on their branded terms - especially if it is unusual and they dominate the organic rankings.
-But there are several excellent reasons you should stop anyone shutting off your branded PPC campaign.
-We have listed out four compelling arguments below.
+But there are several excellent reasons you should stop anyone from shutting off your branded PPC campaign.
+We have listed four compelling arguments below.

 1. Self Defense

 Brand name bidding is absolutely essential to defend yourself from competitors bidding on your branded terms.
-The rules on bidding on branded keywords aren't always clear, and you can stop people using trademarked terms in ad copies, but this isn't enough.
-Other companies can still bid on your keywords including misspellings and will rank highly doing this.
+The rules on bidding on branded keywords aren't always clear, and you can stop people from using trademarked terms in ad copies, but this isn't enough.
+Other companies can still bid on your keywords, including misspellings and will rank highly doing this.

 Another thing competitors can do is use keyword insertion in their ad copies, so if someone is searching for your brand, even though they haven't written it, your branded terms will show up in their ad copies.
 If you aren’t bidding on your brand name, someone else probably is.
 Losing out on revenue and leads from not doing something so simple is poor business practice.

 2. Cheap (and Cheerful)

 Bidding on your brand name is cheap.
 Really cheap.
 Adwords, and most other PPC platforms, operate a quality score system that allows significantly lowered bid prices for highly relevant pages.
 Your website is obviously going to be far more relevant than a competitor’s page on your brand name, which means you’ll enjoy an incredibly low cost per click.

 Your branded ads will be highly relevant to the searcher, which inevitably leads to high click-through rates (CTRs).
 These high CTRs on your brand name have a positive impact on your Adwords account as a whole which can result in a lower cost-per-click across all your campaigns!

 3. Brand Presence